“I want to have $100k in the bank. Then I’m going to make some serious moves.”

 - Waiting in line to get into a club.

-- Argue over every issue that pops up on your feed.
+- Arguing over every issue that pops up on your feed.

 Find a strategy for personal finance that works for you.